relevant-ai/RelevantCardsDocumentation/DOCS.md

 # REL

-REL is a simple script language built for API aggregation.
-It is possible to use REL's easy syntax to build cards for the [Relevant iOS App](http://relevant.ai).
+REL is a simple script language built for API aggregation and manipulation in order to build cards for the [Relevant iOS App](http://relevant.ai).

 This document is a basic introduction to some of its features.